y7nieSEl5/eqtune/ARCHITECTURE.md

 - **Run the engine less.** Idle auto-off, Low Power Mode auto-off, and `eqtune off` tear the whole Core Audio pipeline down — the biggest lever.
-- **Make each block cheaper.** The real-time `Processor` (a) re-copies filter coefficients only when the settings pointer actually changes (steady-state blocks do zero coefficient work), (b) drops 0 dB "identity" bands at design time so they cost no biquad, and (c) skips per-sample processing entirely during sustained silence.
+- **Make each block cheaper.** The real-time `Processor` (a) re-copies filter coefficients only when the settings generation changes (steady-state blocks do zero coefficient work), (b) drops 0 dB "identity" bands at design time so they cost no biquad, and (c) skips per-sample processing entirely during sustained silence.